-Section 8.
-Gas Measurement.
-(1) Scope.
-This section prescribes minimum requirements for measurement of gas, accuracy of measuring instruments (meters), meter testing facilities and periodic testing of meters.

-(2) Method of measuring service.
+Section 3.
+Minimum requirements for measurement of gas, accuracy of measuring meters, meter testing facilities and periodic testing of meters.
+(1) Method of measuring service.

-(a) All gas sold by a utility and all gas consumed by a utility in the State of Kentucky shall be metered through approved type meters except in cases of emergency or when otherwise authorized by the commission.
+(a) All gas sold by a utility and all gas consumed by a utility in the State of Kentucky shall be metered through meters that comply with this section except in cases of emergency or when otherwise authorized by the commission in accordance with Section 8 of this administrative regulation.
 Each meter shall bear an identifying number.
-When gas is sold at high pressures or large volumes, the contract or rate schedule shall specify standards used to calculate gas volume.
+If gas is sold at high pressures or large volumes, the contract or rate schedule shall specify standards used to calculate gas volume.
 Prepayment meters shall not be used unless there is no other satisfactory method of collecting payment for services rendered.

-(b) All gas delivered as compensation for leases, rights-of-way, or for other reasons, not charged at the utility's regular schedule of charges, shall be metered and a record kept of each transaction.
-All meters and regulators installed to measure gas and to regulate pressure of gas shall be under the control of the utility and subject to the rules of the utility and of the commission.
+(b) All gas delivered as compensation for leases, rights-of-way, or for other reasons, not charged at the utility's regular schedule of charges, shall be metered and a record shall be kept of each transaction.
+All meters and regulators installed to measure gas and to regulate pressure of gas shall be under the control of the utility and subject to the rules of the utility and 807 KAR Chapter 5.

-(c) The utility shall make no charge for furnishing and installing any meter or appurtenance necessary to measure gas furnished, except by mutual agreement as approved by the commission in special cases or except where duplicate or check meters are requested by the customer.
+(c) The utility shall make no charge for furnishing and installing any meter or appurtenance necessary to measure gas furnished, except as approved by the commission in accordance with Section 8 of this administrative regulation or if duplicate or check meters are requested by the customer.

-(d) Each gas utility shall adopt a standard method of meter and service line installation insofar as practicable.
+(d) Each gas utility shall adopt a standard method of meter and service line installation, if practicable.
 These methods shall be set out with a written description and with drawings as necessary for clear understanding of the requirements, all of which shall be filed with the commission.
-Copies of these standard methods shall be made available to prospective customers, contractors or others engaged in installing pipe for gas utilization.
+Copies of these standard methods shall be made available to prospective customers, contractors, or others engaged in installing pipe for gas utilization.
 All meters shall be set in place by the utility.